exoji2e/exoji2e.github.com/_posts/2019-02-18-video-tag-in-chrome.md

 ---

 **Update:** There seems to be a problem for me when running the web server locally.
-Live on github pages both videos seems to work without problems also in Chrome.
+Live on Github pages both videos seems to work without problems also in Chrome.
 Tip for tomorrow: preview videos hosted on jekyll with Firefox and not Chrome.

 This is mostly a test too see if I just have a local jekyll problem or not.